 For example, it takes from initial contact to get samples can easily take weeks.

-12 best China website to buy wholesale from China directly:
+12 best China websites to buy wholesale from China directly:

-Actually, the main Chinese wholesale websites existing now is only 6: Alibaba, Aliexpress, Global Source, Lightinthebox, Dhgate, MadeinChina.
-You can find the best one to buy wholesale from China according your requirement.
+Actually, the main Chinese wholesale websites existing now are only 6: Alibaba, Aliexpress, Global Source, Lightinthebox, Dhgate, MadeinChina.
+You can find the best one to buy wholesale from China according to your requirement.

 |Company||Product Category||Sign Up||Business Type|